What Is Purple In Spanish And Best Ways To Say It?

 Violeta – Violet

-This color is any shade of purple or blue, which is why it’s also known as purple-blue.
-On the other hand, violet can also mean viola flowers, which have the same name and are the exact color of this hue.
+This colour is any shade of purple or blue, which is why it’s also known as purple-blue.
+On the other hand, violet can also mean viola flowers, which have the same name and are the exact colour of this hue.
 People who speak Spanish also use it as a proper name a lot.
 This is because violas are a very pretty and valuable flower.

 Lila – Lilac